akuaagyeiwaa/ATSA/index.md

 To become a vibrant and unique student-focused Association in Asante Akim Adomfe and beyond to promote tertiary education and youth engagement in the society

->
-> When something is important enough, you do it even if the odds are not in your favor.